-- 1. Give thanks to the LORD, for he is good; his mercy endures for ever.
+- 1. Give thanks to the Lord, for he is good; his mercy endures for ever.
 Refrain - 2.
 Let Israel now proclaim, "His mercy endures for ever."
+Refrain - Open for me the gates of righteousness; I will enter them; I will offer thanks to the Lord.
 Refrain - 20.
-"This is the gate of the LORD; he who is righteous may enter."
+"This is the gate of the Lord; he who is righteous may enter."
 Refrain - 21.
 I will give thanks to you, for you answered me and have become my salvation.
 Refrain - 22.
 The same stone which the builders rejected has become the chief cornerstone.
 Refrain - 23.
-This is the LORD'S doing, and it is marvelous in our eyes.
+This is the Lord's doing, and it is marvelous in our eyes.
 Refrain - 24.
-On this day the LORD has acted; we will rejoice and be glad in it.
+On this day the Lord has acted; we will rejoice and be glad in it.
 Refrain - 25.
-Hosannah, LORD, hosannah!
+Hosannah, Lord, hosannah!
 Lord, send us now success.
 Refrain - 26.
-Blessed is he who comes in the name of the LORD; we bless you from the house of the LORD.
+Blessed is he who comes in the name of the Lord; we bless you from the house of the Lord.
 Refrain - 27.
-God is the LORD; he has shined upon us; form a procession with branches up to the horns of the altar.
+God is the Lord; he has shined upon us; form a procession with branches up to the horns of the altar.
 Refrain - 28.
 "You are my God, and I will thank you; you are my God, and I will exalt you."
 Refrain - 29.
-Give thanks to the LORD, for he is good; his mercy endures for ever.
+Give thanks to the Lord, for he is good; his mercy endures for ever.
 Refrain